arivictor/intentional-architecture-in-python/book/6-ports-adapters.md

 The architecture serves the business logic.
 Not the other way around.

-## Summary
+## Chapter Summary

+This chapter covered the complete ports and adapters pattern, building hexagonal architecture from the ground up.

+**Ports** are abstract interfaces that define what the application needs from infrastructure.
+They invert dependencies so use cases don't depend on concrete implementations like databases or email servers.
+Instead, they depend on abstractions—contracts that specify behavior without dictating implementation.

-Adapters implement ports using concrete infrastructure.
+**Adapters** implement ports using concrete infrastructure.
 They translate between the domain's language and the infrastructure's technical details.

-We built three different repository implementations for the same port:
+We built three different repository adapters for the same repository port:

-1. **In-memory repositories** using Python dictionaries—fast, simple, perfect for testing
+1. **In-memory repository adapters** using Python dictionaries—fast, simple, perfect for testing
-2. **JSON file repositories** using Python's standard library—persistent but simple, no external dependencies
+2. **JSON file repository adapters** using Python's standard library—persistent but simple, no external dependencies
-3. **SQLite repositories** using Python's built-in `sqlite3`—real database with SQL, still no external dependencies
+3. **SQLite repository adapters** using Python's built-in `sqlite3`—real database with SQL, still no external dependencies

-All three implement `MemberRepository`.
+All three adapters implement the same repository port (e.g., `MemberRepository`).
 All three work with the same use cases.
 All three are swappable at runtime.
 This demonstrates the power of ports and adapters—choose the infrastructure that fits your needs without changing application code.

 We built service adapters for notifications—`SMTPNotificationService` for production and `ConsoleNotificationService` for development.
 Same port, different implementations, swappable at runtime.